lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __DC:__ dc:format

 ### Usage
-- __Instructions:__ Enter a generic term for the form of the original resource.
+- __Instructions:__ Enter a controlled vocabulary term for the general physical form of the original resource.
 - __Type:__ text
 - __Authority:__ [aat](http://www.getty.edu/research/tools/vocabularies/aat/)
 - __Usage Notes:__
     - Choose applicable terms from the Getty Art and Architecture Thesaurus (AAT), particularly terms denoted as "...by internal form".
 Other vocabularies, including local ones, may be used with consultation from a metadata librarian.
     - The Form field should be used to describe the physical characteristics of the resource rather than its content, which would be Genre.
+    - Use of controlled terms is strongly encouraged for description; enter physical details that cannot be described using controlled vocabulary in the Physical Description Note field.
 - __Examples:__
     -